Memantine Side Effects

 For the Consumer

 Applies to memantine: oral capsule extended release, oral solution, oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking memantine:Less common
+You should check with your doctor immediately if any of these side effects occur when taking memantine:Less common

 - Bloating or swelling of the face, arms, hands, lower legs, or feet

 - slow or fast heartbeat

 - black, tarry stools

 - blistering, peeling, or loosening of the skin